Dietary Interactions in Ecology Through Sequencing (DIETS) Symposium

 23rd July: Symposium

-All sessions take place in the Confluence Building, Durham University, unless otherwise stated (in italics).
+All sessions of the main symposium will take place in the Confluence Building, Durham University, unless otherwise stated (in italics).

 | Time | Activity |